Jaironso/BBDD/Unidad 3/Tarea9.md

 <summary>Respuesta</summary>

 ```
-select a.nombre AS Nombre_Alumno, c.nombre AS Nombre_Clase from Inscripciones i JOIN Alumnos a ON i.id_alumno = a.id JOI
+select a.nombre AS Nombre_Alumno, c.nombre AS Nombre_Clase from Inscripciones i
+JOIN Alumnos a ON i.id_alumno = a.id
-N Clases c ON i.id_clase = c.id;
+JOIN Clases c ON i.id_clase = c.id;
 ┌───────────────┬────────────────────────┐
 │ Nombre_Alumno │      Nombre_Clase      │
 ├───────────────┼────────────────────────┤